croz-ltd/nrich/nrich-form-configuration/README.md

 `nrich-form-configuration` is a module intended to provide a central place for constraint definitions.
 It resolves `jakarta-validation-api` constraints defined on classes in a form that can be interpreted by the client-side.
 On the server-side user registers a form id (a string) to a class that defines constraints and can then retrieve the resolved constraint list via REST API.
 Messages for constraints are resolved through Spring's `MessageSource`.
+Both manual form registration or automatic by using [`@FormValidationConfiguration`][form-configuration-annotation-url] annotation on classes are supported.

 ## Setting up Spring beans

-To be able to use this module following configuration is required:
+To be able to use this module with manual registration following configuration is required:

 ```java
 @Configuration(proxyBeanMethods = false)
 public class ApplicationConfiguration {